yamatt/blog/content/blog/your-lack-of-planning-is-not-my-emegency.md

 Other than the toxic nature of these events meaning additional pressure to your carefully planned work, you could also assume it meant that if you helped out, the team who owned the event hasn't learnt anything and will know to go to you every time in future to get stuff fixed.
 A single urgent request in isolation is fine, but several are crippling to a team.

-However if a task lands on your desk and you use this rule you are making assumptions when dismissing it outright.
+However if a task lands on your desk and you use this rule, to dismissing it outright you will be making assumption.

 ## Lack of Planning